seatcode/midas-hexarch/README.md

 ## Usage from React

-Let's start from what we know.
 Imagine you're building an online shop and you've got this fancy Cart component:

 ```tsx
 function Cart({ items }) {